thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 export default Modal;
 ```

-This is a simple modal component that renders its children and displays a Close button.
-It only renders if `showModal` is true.
-We also pass an `onClose` function that will be called when the user clicks the Close button or the backdrop.
-Make sure to add the `stopPropagation()` call to the modal content to prevent the backdrop click event from triggering the `onClose` function.
+Here's a basic modal component we'll be working with.
+It renders its children and includes a Close button, all of which only appear if showModal is set to true.
+We're also incorporating an onClose function, which is executed when the user clicks on either the Close button or the backdrop.
+Be sure to add e.stopPropagation() to the click event on the modal-content class to avoid unintentionally triggering the onClose function.

-Now, let's use this component in our `App.tsx`:
+Next, let's put this component into action in our App.tsx.
+Typically in larger applications, you'd avoid rendering the modal directly in the App.tsx file, but for simplicity's sake, we'll do so in this instance:

 ```
 // src/App.tsx